-In planning and performing our audit of the financial statements, we considered Ekalaka Public Schools' internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Ekalaka Public Schools' internal control.
-Accordingly, we do not express an opinion on the effectiveness of Ekalaka Public Schools' internal control.
+In planning and performing our audit of the financial statements, we considered Ekalaka Public Schools internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Ekalaka Public Schools internal control.
+Accordingly, we do not express an opinion on the effectiveness of Ekalaka Public Schools internal control.

-Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, as described in the accompanying schedule of findings and questioned costs, we identified a deficiency in internal control that we consider to be a material weakness and other deficiencies that we consider to be significant deficiencies.
+Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
+However, as described in the accompanying schedule of findings and responses, we identified deficiencies in internal control that we consider to be a material weakness and significant deficiencies.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies in internal control, such that there is reasonable possibility that a material misstatement of the Ekalaka Public Schools' financial statements will not be prevented or detected and corrected on a timely basis.
-We identified a deficiency in internal control described in the accompanying schedule of findings and questioned costs as as item 2022-001 that we consider to be a material weakness.
+A material weakness is a deficiency, or a combination of deficiencies in internal control, such that there is reasonable possibility that a material misstatement of the Ekalaka Public Schools financial statements will not be prevented or detected and corrected on a timely basis.
+We consider the deficiency described in the accompanying schedule of findings and responses as as item 2023-001 that we consider to be a material weakness.

 A significant deficiency is a deficiency, or combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies described in the accompanying schedule of findings and questioned costs as items 2022-002 to 2022-003 to be significant deficiencies.
+We consider the deficiencies described in the accompanying schedule of findings and responses as items 2023-002, 2023-003, and 2023-004 to be significant deficiencies.